mroberts1/BOOTSTRA.386/manual/index.md

 Monday night at Denny's in Tehachapi is downright pleasant.
 It was us, some long haul truckers and a couple that looks like they'd been there since the WPA during the new deal.
 Hasegawa asks for extra napkins and a set of crayons.
 The waitress just brings him pen and paper.
 Nice place.

 I order eggs and hash browns.
 I am still a bit nauseous from the smell of cows from the I-5 less than 24 hours ago.
 "OK so here's the deal" I start.
 "We've got a runway until 1983Q3, latest.
 We need a deliverable by then and it has to be compelling.
-Boston has more money than patience so I've got money but not time to burn.
+Boston has more money than patience so I've got cash but not time to burn.
 All this talk about rewriting DOS, it's too ambitious, we can't do it by then.
 We need something else."

 Hasegawa mumbles "toolkit" loud enough for Thomas to hear.
 "A tool-kit?"
 I say.
 "Yes, SDK.
 We need to have an easy way for developers to plug into our GUI.
 Maybe it can be a fall-back, you don't have to use us.
 So the customer they don't need our tool, they can still use the program without us."